-Developed by the Honors College and the Office of the Provost's AVP for Research and Federal Relations, the Undergraduate Research Program offers all undergraduate students funding opportunities to enhance their education through faculty-supervised research opportunities as we hope to continue the University's prestige as a research institution.
+Developed by the Honors College and the Office of the Provost's AVP for Research and Federal Relations, the Undergraduate Research Initiative offers all undergraduate students funding opportunities to enhance their education through faculty-supervised research opportunities as we hope to continue the University's prestige as a research institution.